The Freedom Theatre: Juliano Mer Khamis

-Limitations and challenges

-According to David A. McDonald (2006), the emergence of a middle-class Palestinian taste concerned with "cosmopolitan aesthetics," which values presentational art forms as opposed to the preservation of "traditional culture," has led to intra-Palestinian debates over matters of authentic art.
-He argues that these conflicts reflect the limitations of cultural institutions to transcend beyond class and social formations and achieve desired social impacts.
-This in turn leads cultural organizations to struggle to overcome both Israeli and Palestinian sociopolitical obstacles.

-Julie Hackman (2013) presents three potential challenges regarding the Freedom Theatre's initiatives and goals within the Jenin Refugee Camp.
-First, Hackman addresses the intra-organizational conflicts among the leaders, the organizations inability to maintain a non-violent discipline, and the involvement of international actors in the activities of the theatre.
+2023 IDF Raid

+During the Gaza war, the Freedom Theatre was the target of Israeli forces.
+On 12 and 13 December 2023, the theatre was ransacked by the IDF and vandalized with graffiti of the Star of David.
+Three employees, including the theatre's artistic director, general manager, and a recent graduate of the performing arts school were arrested by Israeli soldiers.

 Organization's programs

 The theatre offers youth within the camp an introduction to theatre and acting through a drama workshop program.
 It also offers a three-year professional educational program in theatre, with a focus on acting.
 The program familiarizes students with several methods and approaches of acting from around the world and prepares them for a future career in the performing arts.
 According to Juliano Mer Khamis, the organization had no intention of creating a professional school and initially intended to use drama as a tool for overcoming the emotional and psychological trauma of occupation.
 The drama therapy program was meant to encourage students to share their experiences and face their issues with trained practitioners.
 Currently, the drama therapy program explores various pedagogical approaches to applied drama including theatre of the oppressed, playback theatre, drama therapy, psychodrama, therapeutic spiral model, drama in education and sociodrama.